Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/2-Blockchain_Scalability_History/Blockchain_Scalability_History_Slides.md

 - Minimize trust assumptions about block validatity
 - Proofs can be verified by light clients
 - Batch construction is parallelizable
-- Can provide privacy if they actually zk
+- Can provide privacy if they are actually zk

+---v

 ### zkRollups challenges